2023 Student Awards

 Select the Student Awards competition, choose a sub-group, category and your entry title.

 Step 2: Entry Materials

-Entry format: All entries are to be submitted digitally only.
+Entry format: All entries are to be submitted digitally.
 See ENTRY MATERIAL GUIDELINES section above for detailed specifications.

 Step 3: Winners' Information

-The 'Winner' field is the primary individual you want to be credited on the piece (i.e. company name, photographer, illustrator, Young Blood, etc.).
+The "Winner" field is the primary individual you want to be credited on the piece (i.e. the student).

 NOTE: In instances of a group project enter only the first individual of the team as in the "Winner" field.
 The other team member(s) should be added in the CREATIVE CREDITS section.
 (See Step 4: CREATIVE CREDITS for further explanation on how to enter additional names so that they are properly credited as "Winners").

 Optional fields: Phone, email, web address, social handles, and the URL to the winning entry (typically, for motion entries).
 If these are entered, they will be published beside your winning work.